-- Usually do NOT involve a genuine, fully-accredited Australia private hospital theatre.
+- Usually they do NOT involve a genuine, fully-accredited Australia private hospital theatre.

 - Usually NOT a Specialist Plastic Surgeon

-- Potentially a General Practitioner or skin doctor who may have taken a year-long course but who never gained accreditation and training as a Specialist Plastic Surgeon.
+- Potentially a General Practitioner or skin doctor who may have taken a year-long course but who has never gotten accreditation and training as a Specialist Plastic Surgeon.

-- NOTE: most hospitals do not allow a GP or other non-FRCS (Fellowship of the Royal College of Surgeons)cosmetic surgeon to operate in their theatre facilities.
+- Please note, most hospitals do not allow a GP or other non-FRCS (Fellowship of the Royal College of Surgeons)cosmetic surgeon to operate in their theatre facilities.

 - Maybe overseas or a junior doctor rather than one holding Specialist medical and surgical qualifications monitored in Australia.

 - Moreover, they may use less expensive low-quality breast prosthesis rather than reputable brands and highly rated breast implant types or brands, supplied by well-respected manufacturers in Australia.

 - For example, an average low cost or discounted price for cosmetic Surgery may potentially involve: